-After countless visits to this desert escape, these are the best Palm Springs hotels.
-It’s a destination I never tire of for a warm escape.
+This is your ultimate list of the best Palm Springs hotels for your vacation.
+A destination I never tire of for a warm escape, it’s one of the best California weekends away.
 From boutique hotels to grand resorts, there is something truly for everyone here.

-The hotels in Palm Springs have a beautiful backdrop of the San Jacinto Mountains and feel like the ultimate desert escape.
-You often find that hotels here are the kind you don’t have to leave during your stay as they have all of the amenities needed.
+The hotels in Palm Springs have a beautiful backdrop of the San Jacinto Mountains and are easy-going.
+You often find that boutique properties here are the kind you don’t have to leave during your stay as they have all of the amenities needed.
 Whether you’re looking for a more quiet and intimate stay or a larger resort experience, you can have your pick in Palm Springs.

 While you are in Palm Springs, I’d recommend eating out at a few restaurants in town.
 Many of them are at hotels like King’s Highway at the ACE.
 This list of the 20 best restaurants in Palm Springs will help you plan out where you want to eat.
 There is a wide range of restaurants from fine dining to casual.

 However you spend your time in Palm Springs, it’s one of my favorite California escapes.
 Browse through the best Palm Springs hotels to make your stay memorable.

 Short on Time?
 Here Are My Top Picks for the Best Hotels in Palm Springs:

 - Korakia Pensione, for the best adults-only hotel

 - The Kimpton Rowan, for the best downtown hotel